MilkyBoiVR/HackulationOne/README.md

 ## **INSTRUCTIONS**

 1. Install [Cheat Engine](https://www.cheatengine.org/).
-2. Double click `PopulationOne` to load the cheat table into Cheat Engine.
+2. Double click `PopulationOne.ct` to load the cheat table into Cheat Engine.
 3. Click on the `Active` checkbox on all scripts to enable them.

 ## **HELP**